Toward Trustworthy Digital Twins in AI Agent-based Wireless Network Optimization: Challenges, Solutions, and Opportunities: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-In this article, we have provided a holistic evaluation framework for wireless network DTs.
-It transforms the DT into a reliable and theoretically grounded tool for agentic AI-based wireless network optimization by quantifying the task-centric mismatch between DT and the real world.
-The potential applications are vast, and we conclude by highlighting several promising directions for future research.
+In this article, we have provided a holistic agent-perspective evaluation framework for wireless network DTs.
+It transforms the DT into a reliable and theoretically grounded tool for AI agent-based wireless network optimization by quantifying the task-centric fidelity between DT and the real world.
+We conclude by highlighting potential future directions toward more trustworthy DT-driven AI agents in 6G wireless networks.